 Parts Per Million Detection in Ventilated Gas Cabinets, Enclosures, Equipment Chases and Clean Rooms

 Containers of hazardous gases, both flammable and toxic, are often isolated from the surrounding environment by safety enclosures (gas cabinets).
 Some process tools have a gas control enclosure section that serves the same purpose as a gas cabinet.
+Some of the common gases found include hydrogen, hydrogen chloride, ETO, chlorine, ammonia and oxygen.
 It is important to monitor these enclosures for leaking gas to save product as well as prevent a toxic condition.
 The cabinets and enclosures are ventilated to prevent the buildup of any leaking gas.
 The ventilation dilutes the vapors which quickly mix with air flowing through the cabinet, preventing buildup.

-Detecting the diluted leak requires a gas sensor in the low ppm range.
-Placement of parts per million sensors in the exhaust duct will allow continuous sampling of all air moving through the enclosure.
+Detecting the diluted leak requires a gas sensor in the low ppm (parts per million) range.
+Placement of ppm sensors in the exhaust duct will allow continuous sampling of all air moving through the enclosure.
 When a leak is detected, the detection system can sound an alarm to notify personnel, and /or close a delivery valve to stop the flow of gas from the cylinder.

 Some process tools have gas enclosures that contain the piping jungle carrying hydrogen and toxic gases such as arsine, phosphine, diborane or silane.
 These gases are introduced into processes in metered quantities to obtain product specifications.
 Any type of leak could jeopardize the integrity of the lot resulting in loss of product.
 In addition, many of these gases are highly toxic and require precautions to protect personnel.
 If a technician opens the enclosure section when a leak is present they would be exposed to the toxic gases.
 Continuous monitoring and early warning are the best means of preventing both of these accidents.